doneholmes/nuget-package-scanner/README.md

 ## Why did you write your own github client?

 I originally tried to make use of PyGithub.
 I couldn't get it working correctly with my personal acccess token, so I wrote a simple client of my own.
 If I need to support any more complicated use cases, I would look at switching back to PyGithub.
 This also gave me a chance to familiarize a bit more with the Github API.
+I wanted to usd the Github GraphQL API for this, but it doesn't support code search as of yet.

 ## Why did you write this in Python?
 Nuget only supports .Net.